Army of military children decorate masks for front-line heroes

 Each came with some candy, a thank you card, and a picture of some of the children who made the masks.

-"I just wanted the children to know and understand that...Captain America is just the only superhero that you see," she said.
+"I just wanted the children to know and understand that...Captain America isn't just the only superhero that you see," she said.
 "It's those grocery store workers, the mail clerk at the postal office, the firefighters, the police officers, the nurses, the janitorial staff at the hospital."

 Na is donating about 40 gift bags, with three to five masks in each, to front-line workers at Travis Air Force Base, as well as in several nearby cities including Sacramento, Vacaville and Fairfield, during Christmas week.